 Is Home Care for Maine insured?+–

 Home Care for Maine is fully bonded and insured.
-In addition, all our personal support specialists and nursing staff have proof of insurance for the vehicles they drive.
+In addition, all our personal support specialists have proof of insurance for the vehicles they drive.

 Can Personal Support Specialists provide transportation?+–